APO-SRE/cisco-hybrid-ai-ml-azure-local/deployment/aks_deployment_guide.md

 - **AKS Cluster VMs**: Assign static IPs for each Kubernetes node.
 - **Control Plane IP**: Reserve an immutable IP for the Kubernetes control plane.
 This IP must be within the logical network's address prefix but outside the IP pool range.
 - **Load Balancer IPs**: Reserve a set of IP addresses for the load balancer service to avoid IP conflicts with the control plane and logical network.
-- **Proxy and DNS Settings**: Confirm your DNS server can resolve the Azure Stack HCI cluster FQDN.
+- **Proxy and DNS Settings**: Confirm your DNS server can resolve the Azure Local cluster FQDN.
 Adjust proxy settings as needed.

 For more details, see [AKS enabled by Azure Arc Network Requirements](https://learn.microsoft.com/en-us/azure/aks/hybrid/aks-hci-network-system-requirements).